Policy

 As it relates to the key performance areas noted in the Monitoring College Effectiveness policy, the Board is interested in community need, student interest, enrollment, employment readiness, fiscal stewardship, and deployment.

 Specific measures for community need may include data that illustrates how workforce development and economic development needs are being met.
-Potential indicators might include the number and amount of workforce training contracts with employers located within the College’s service area; the number and amount of consulting contracts with the district employers; the number and amount of contracts and/or alliances from trade associations; the number and amount of technical assistance contracts with district employers; the number of College service area and regional employees participating in workforce training; percentage of courses and programs that align with in-demand jobs within the College’s service area and region; employer satisfaction with workforce training; the number of employers who engage in repeat business; and the number of employers who convert from an agency funded source to employer paid contracts.
+Potential indicators might include: the number and amount of workforce training contracts with employers located within the College’s service area; the number and amount of consulting contracts with the district employers; the number and amount of contracts and/or alliances from trade associations; the number and amount of technical assistance contracts with district employers; the number of College service area and regional employees participating in workforce training; the percentages of courses and programs that align with in-demand jobs within the College’s service area and region; employer satisfaction with workforce training; the number of employers who engage in repeat business; and the number of employers who convert from an agency-funded source to employer-paid contracts.

 Specific measures for student interest may include data that demonstrates increased program relevance.
-A potential indicator might identify the percentage of courses and programs having professional recognition and/or nationally recognized credentials.
+A potential indicator might identify the percentages of courses and programs having professional recognition and/or nationally recognized credentials.

 Specific measures for employment readiness may include data that demonstrates licensure pass rates and pass rates for certification exams.
-Potential indicators might describe the percentage of students that passed licensure exam within 6 months of completion of a workforce-training course or program and/or the number of students that passed nationally recognized certifications exams while enrolled at SCC or within 6 months of completion.
+Potential indicators might describe the percentage of students who passed licensure exams within six (6) months of completion of a workforce-training course or program and/or the number of students who passed nationally recognized certification exams while enrolled at SCC or within six (6) months of completion.

 Specific measures for fiscal stewardship may provide data that demonstrates sustainability of workforce training programs.
 Potential indicators might reflect the revenue generated, costs incurred, and margins realized by workforce training programs.